- 1. Lambda Expression Python

 Try doing the same thing here for y+x instead; you should get 55.

 That’s all for today.
-We learned quite a bit about lambda expressions, how to create them, and what’s proper lambda syntax.
-Then we saw what qualifies as an expression, and also learned how to provide default arguments.
+We learned quite a bit about Python3 lambda expressions, how to create Lambda expressions in python, and what’s proper lambda syntax.
+Then we saw what qualifies as an expression, and also learned how to provide default arguments in Python Lambda expression.
 Finally, we tried out three functions, filter(), map(), and reduce(), to make use of lambdas.
 A lambda, as compared to a normal function, offers its own benefits.
 Tell us what you think.